andresmadeddie/Security-Offensive-Defensive-Forensics/Offensive/Penetration Testing Report Target1.md

 ## Exploitation

-The Red Team was able to penetrate Target 1 and retrieve the following confidential data:
+The Red Team was able to penetrate Target1 and retrieve the following confidential data:

 **flag1:**  `flag1{b9bbcb33e11b80be759c4e844862482d}`